Our Services

 Helpful Resources

-There are several factors to consider.
-Repeated, emotion-triggered muscle weakness with full awareness suggests cataplexy linked to narcolepsy type 1 rather than simple clumsiness, with signs like jaw drop, drooping eyelids, knees buckling, slurred speech, or brief collapse and no post-episode confusion.
+Repeated, emotion-triggered muscle weakness with full awareness often points to cataplexy, a hallmark of narcolepsy type 1, rather than ordinary clumsiness.
+Key signs include jaw drop, drooping eyelids, buckling knees, slurred speech, or brief collapse — with no confusion afterward.

 For some people, sudden episodes of weakness triggered by strong emotions may be a condition called cataplexy — a key symptom of narcolepsy.
 Because it can look harmless or even funny at first, cataplexy is often misunderstood, misdiagnosed, or ignored for years.